-B. REQUIREMENTS OF THE PROGRAM
+B. RHA REQUIREMENTS OF THE PROGRAM

 - 1. The eight- (8) hours per month may be either volunteer service or self-sufficiency program activity or a combination of the two. - 2.
 At least eight (8) hours of activity must be performed each month.
 An individual may not skip a month and then double up the following month, unless special circumstances warrant consideration.
-The Executive Director, or their designee will make the determination of whether to allow or disallow a deviation from the schedule.
-(See Exhibit #3, DHA Form #2). - 3.
-Activities must be performed within the community and not outside the jurisdictional area of DHA. - 4.
-Family obligations - At lease execution or re-examination after October 1, 2003, all adult members (18 or older) of a public housing resident family must - 1) Provide documentation that they are exempt from Community Service requirement if they qualify for an exemption, and; - 2) Sign a certification that they have received and read this policy and understand that if they are not exempt, failure to comply with the Community Service requirement will result in non-renewal of their lease. - At each annual re-examination, non-exempt family members must present a completed documentation form (to be provided by DHA's recertification area) of activities performed over the previous twelve (12) months.
-This form will include places for signatures of supervisors, instructors, or counselors certifying to the number of hours contributed. - If a family member is found to be noncompliant at re-examination, he/she and the Head of Household will sign an agreement with DHA to make up the deficient hours over the next twelve- (12) month period or certify that the non-compliant member is no longer in the household..
+The Executive Director, or their designee will make as long as the determination of whether to allow or disallow a deviation from 96 hours are performed within the schedule.
+(See Exhibit #3, RHA Form #2).12-month period. - 3.
+Activities must be performed within the community and not outside the jurisdictional area of RHARHA. - 4.
+Family obligations - •At lease execution or re-examination-after October 1, 2003, all adult members (18 or older) of a public housing resident family must - 1)Provide documentation that they are exempt from Community Service requirement, if they qualify for an exemption, and;

+- 2)Sign a certification that they have received and read this policy and understand that if they are not exempt, failure to comply with the Community Service requirement will result in non-renewal of their lease. - •At each annual re-examination, non-exempt family members must present a completed documentation form (to be provided by RHA'sRHA's recertification area) of activities performed over the previous twelve (12) months-, or if allowed by HUD, a self-certification.
+This form willmay include places for signatures of supervisors, instructors, or counselors certifying to the number of hours contributed.
+If allowed by HUD, the family member may provide self-certification. - •If a family member is found to be noncompliant at re-examination, he/she and the Head of Household will sign an agreement with RHARHA to make up the deficient hours over the next twelve- (12) month period or certify that the non-compliant family member is no longer in the household.

-- 5. Change in exempt status: - If, during the twelve- (12) month period, a non-exempt person becomes exempt, it is his/her responsibility to report this to the management office and provide documentation of such. - If, during the twelve- (12) month period, an exempt person becomes non-exempt, it is his/her responsibility to report this to the management office.
-DHA will provide the person with the Recording/Certification documentation form and a list of agencies in the community that provide volunteer and/or training opportunities.
+5. Change in exempt status:

+- •If, during the twelve- (12) month period, a non-exempt person becomes exempt, it is his/her responsibility to report this to the management office and provide documentation of such. - •If, during the twelve- (12) month period, an exempt person becomes non-exempt, it is his/her responsibility to report this to the management office.
+RHARHA will provide the person with the Recording/Certification documentation form and a list of agencies in the community that provide volunteer and/or training opportunities.

-C. DHA OBLIGATIONS
+C. RHARHA OBLIGATIONS